Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 GCP Metrics Graph

-8. Generate a Native Executable using GraalVM #
+9. Generate a Native Executable Using GraalVM

 The GDK supports compiling Java applications ahead-of-time into native executables using GraalVM Native Image.
 You can use the Gradle plugin for GraalVM Native Image building/Maven plugin for GraalVM Native Image building.
 Packaged as a native executable, it significantly reduces application startup time and memory footprint.